16 Top Attractions and Things to Do in Barcelona, Spain

 Museu Picasso de Barcelona

 Barcelona’s Picasso Museum houses an extensive collection of the famous Spanish painter’s diverse works.
 And the building housing the museum is very beautiful, too!
-The Picasso Museum is closed Mondays, free entry on Thursdays after 5:00pm, and €12 for general entry all other times.
-You can purchase tickets in advance online from the official site.
+The Picasso Museum is closed Mondays, free entry on the first Sunday of the month and a few other times, and €15 for general entry all other times.
+You can purchase tickets in advance online from the official site, which also gets you a €1 discount.

 What do You Think?